-Described by the American Psychological Association as "a pioneer in the identification of gender differences in ADHD", she has extensive experience in the identification and treatment of complex neurodiverse presentations.
+Described by the American Psychological Association as "a pioneer in the identification of gender differences in ADHD", she has expertise with complex neurodiverse presentations.
 In addition to individual psychotherapy, Dr. Littman works with couples to optimize communication and empathy, and with entrepreneurs seeking to channel ADHD tendencies to their advantage.

-Internationally recognized as an author and speaker, Dr. Littman co-authored the book Understanding Girls with ADHD, first published in 1999, with an updated edition in 2015.
-She has written more than 60 articles on ADHD and related topics, and has created numerous continuing education training materials for professionals.
+Internationally recognized as an author and speaker, Dr. Littman co-authored the book Understanding Girls with ADHD, first published in 1999, and updated in 2015.
+She has written more than 60 articles on ADHD and related topics, and has created numerous continuing education training materials.
 Dr. Littman has contributed numerous book chapters, including "The Hidden Side of Adult ADHD" (El lado oculto del TDAH en la edad adulta), "Understanding Women with ADHD", and "Gender Differences in ADHD".
-As the inaugural chair of APSARD's special interest group on Women and Girls with ADHD (American Professional Society for the study of ADHD and Related Disorders), she has promoted the collaborative perspectives of researchers and clinicians.
+As the inaugural chair of APSARD's special interest group on Women and Girls with ADHD (American Professional Society for the study of ADHD and Related Disorders), she promotes the collaboration of researchers and clinicians.

-Dr. Littman has developed a strengths-based assessment, utilizing cognitive-behavioral, somatic, psychodynamic, and trauma-informed perspectives to create solution-focused treatment plans tailored to individual needs.
-Her depathologizing approach decreases the impact of stigma and shame, and empowers individuals through a combination of psychoeducation, insight, coaching, and warm support.
+Dr. Littman has developed a strengths-based assessment, utilizing cognitive-behavioral, somatic, psychodynamic, and trauma-informed perspectives, to create solution-focused treatment plans.
+Her depathologizing approach decreases the impact of stigma and shame, and empowers individuals through a combination of psychoeducation, insight, coaching, all within a warm and committed working alliance.

 © 2000 - 2025 powered by